 Core rules

-The exact game flow can change by group, but the ground rules stay simple.
+The game mix can change by group, but facilitator control and the contact limits stay clear.

 Game modes